dragonfly-science/seabirds.net/README.markdown

 that is made available by Google scholar, and citation management software often allows for export of references in the bibtex format.

-It will also be possible to upload PDFs, providing check a box is checked asserting that they have the right to do so.
+It will also be possible to upload PDFs, providing the user asserts that they have the right to do so.
 This will allow for people to share publications, posters, and presentations.
 A size limit will be placed on the uploaded files (say 10 MB).